uhooi/firebase-ios-sdk/ReleaseTooling/Template/README.md

    [static frameworks](https://www.raywenderlich.com/65964/create-a-framework-for-ios)
    which cannot be embedded into your application's bundle.*

-7. If the SDK has resources, go into the Resources folders, which will be in the SDK folder.
-Drag all of those resources into the Project Navigator, just like the frameworks, again making sure that the target you want to add these resources to has a checkmark next to it, and that you've selected "Copy items if needed".
-8. Add the -ObjC flag to "Other Linker Settings":
+7. Add the -ObjC flag to "Other Linker Settings":
   a.
 In your project settings, open the Settings panel for your target
   b.
 Go to the Build Settings tab and find the "Other Linker Flags" setting
      in the Linking section.
   c.
 Double-click the setting, click the '+' button, and add "-ObjC" (without
      quotes)
-9. Drag the `Firebase.h` header in this directory into your project.
+8. Drag the `Firebase.h` header in this directory into your project.
 This will allow you to `#import "Firebase.h"` and start using any Firebase SDK that you have.
-10. If you're using Swift or want to use modules from Objective C, drag `module.modulemap` into your project and update the "User Header Search Paths" in your project's Build Settings to include the directory that contains the added module map.
+9. If you're using Swift or want to use modules from Objective C, drag `module.modulemap` into your project and update the "User Header Search Paths" in your project's Build Settings to include the directory that contains the added module map.
-11. You're done!
+10. You're done!
 Compile your target and start using Firebase.

 If you want to add another SDK, repeat the steps above with the frameworks for the new SDK.
 You only need to add each framework once, so if you've already